benchinny/wavelengthInFocus/README.md

 The following functions are all found in the ‘ARCsignalQualityModeling’ folder.

-The main script for creating and saving the cone images is ARCconeImgGeneration.
+The main function for creating and saving the cone images is ARCconeImgGeneration.
 The images are already in the ‘data/coneImages’ folders, so there is no need to regenerate them for specific analyses unless that is the specific intention, since generating them takes many hours (~12 hours for all 8 subjects with a 16-core computer, ~24 hours with an 8-core computer).
+A similar function, ARCpsfGeneration, generates and saves out point spread functions for the Strehl analyses.

 For fitting cone weights to the accommodation data from Experiment 1, the function is: ‘ARCwvInFocusModelFit’.
 The fitted weights have already been pre-saved in the ‘data/coneWeightsErrorSpatFilter/colorMechPredictions/’ folder as .mat files containing the string ‘wvInFocusModelResults’.
 If you rerun this function to regenerate the weights, it takes about 1 hour per subject with an 8-core computer.
 It calls a subfunction called ARCwvInFocusModelHelper that takes in a set of weights and cone images and determines the wavelength in focus that maximizes retinal image quality.
 The function is also used to fit parameters for the Strehl and Finch models shown in the supplement.
 A wrapper function named 'ARCwvInFocusModelFitAll' can be used to run this the cone fitting procedure on multiple subjects' data.